Deploy to Azure

 - Postgres Flexible Server with

 pgvectorinstalled at provisioning time. - Container App environment with 1 always-on search-api replica (cold-start ~30 s for container spin-up; the search API no longer loads the model in-process since the v0.3 Phase 4b embedder split).
-The GPU-backed Qwen3-Embedding-4B embedder runs with
+The GPU-backed Qwen3-Embedding-4B embedder defaults to

-minReplicas: 2— the ~10 GB model loads into VRAM in 2-3 minutes for model load (Qwen-4B on T4 GPU); always-on avoids this cold start in production. - Managed identity for pulling from Key Vault.
+embedderMinReplicas: 0(scale-to-zero); set it to1in production to keep the ~10 GB model warm (it loads into VRAM in 2-3 minutes on a T4), avoiding that cold start on the first query after idle. - Managed identity for pulling from Key Vault.

 2. Configure authentication